Spring Boot Pre-Interview Guide Part 1: Core Application Layer — Controller, Service, Repository, Domain

 |---|---|

-| Controller | HTTP Method mapping, URI design, Validation, Common response, Request to Command conversion |
+| Controller | HTTP method mapping, URI design, validation, common response, Request → Command conversion |

-| Service | Transaction management, Exception handling, DTO conversion, Command object usage |
+| Service | Transaction split, exception handling, Response DTO static factory, Command input |

-| Repository | Nullable handling, Pagination, Querydsl usage |
+| Repository | Nullable handling, pagination, Querydsl usage |

-| Domain | Business methods, BaseEntity, protected constructor |
+| Domain | Business methods, BaseEntity, protected constructor, associations with fetch=LAZY |

-Quick Checklist
+Pre-submission Quick Checklist

-- Are CRUD operations correctly mapped to HTTP Methods?
+- Are CRUD operations correctly mapped to HTTP methods?

 - Do URIs clearly represent resources?

-- Is Validation applied to DTOs?
+- Is validation applied to DTOs?

 - Is

-readOnly = trueset for read transactions? - Are exceptions handled consistently in the GlobalExceptionHandler?
+- Are exceptions handled consistently in the GlobalExceptionHandler?

-- Do Entities have business methods instead of setters?
+- Do entities have business methods instead of setters?